JimWardle/markdownToChecklist/README.md

 ## Contributing

 The code is straightforward and contributions are welcome.
 Found a bug?
 Have an idea for improvement?
 Feel free to open an issue or submit a pull request.

+If this tool has saved you time on operational tasks, consider [supporting the project](https://www.buymeacoffee.com/jameswardle) to help keep it free and ad-free.

 Built by [James Wardle](https://jameswardle.me) - a DevOps engineer who got tired of working through certificate renewal lists in text editors and decided to fix the problem properly.